-- A certified copy of the deceased’s death certificate;
+- A certified copy of the decedent’s death certificate;

-- Proof that the deceased owned the property used to calculate the $150,000 amount;
+- Proof that the decedent owned the property used to calculate the $166,250;

 - Proof of the identity of the person seeking the property transfer;

-- An Inventory and Appraisal form signed by a probate referee specifying all real property owned by the deceased in California.
+- An Inventory and Appraisal form signed by a probate referee specifying all real property owned by the decedent in California.

-If you are considering settling an estate by using a California small estate probate affidavit and want to avoid the high cost of attorney’s fees, contact A People’s Choice for low-cost legal document assistance.
-Although we cannot give legal advice, A People’s Choice can help you in preparing the California small estate probate affidavit without having to hire a lawyer.
+If you are considering settling an estate by using a California small estate probate affidavit and want to avoid the high cost of attorney’s fees, contact A People’s Choice.
+Although we cannot give legal advice, A People’s Choice can help you in preparing a California small estate probate affidavit without having to hire a lawyer.